wp-plugins/wp-better-emails/readme.txt

 2. Activate the plugin through the 'Plugins' menu in the WordPress admin panel
 3. (Optional) Set a sender email and name, if none, wordpress defaults will be used : 'wordpress@yourdomain.com' and 'Your Blog Title'
 4. (Optional) Edit your own email template.
 See the screenshot tab to have a look at the default template
-5. Every emails going out of your Wordpress Blog (notifications, lost password, etc.) looks better now !
+5. Every email going out from your Wordpress Blog (notifications, lost password, etc.) looks better now !

 == Upgrade Notice ==

+If you're using the default template provided with WP Better Emails, you should delete the plugin and reinstall it to make sure you have the lastest template improvements.

+If you have customized the HTML template and want to keep it, just update.

 = Manual update =